-The collision-free motion planning for mobile agents is a challenging task even if the robot has to execute its motion to the goal position in a dynamic environment.
-The main goal of this paper is to introduce motion planning algorithms using the changing uncertainties of the sensor-based data of the obstacles.
+Collision-free motion planning for mobile agents is a challenging task, especially when the robot has to move towards a target position in a dynamic environment.
+The main aim of this paper is to introduce motion-planning algorithms using the changing uncertainties of the sensor-based data of obstacles.
 Two main algorithms are presented in this work.
-The first is based on the well-known Velocity Obstacles (VO) motion planning method.
-In that case, the collision-free motion must be ensured by the algorithm using a cost function-based optimization method.
-The second algorithm is an extension of the often-used Artificial Potential Field (APF method).
-As an assumption, some of the data of the obstacles (e.g., positions of the static obstacles) are already known at the beginning of the algorithm (e.g., using a map about the environmet), and the other information (e.g., velocity vectors of moving obstacles) must be measured using the sensors.
-The algorithms are tested in simulations, and the presented algorithms are also compared in different situations.
+The first is based on the well-known velocity obstacle motion-planning method.
+In this method, collision-free motion must be achieved by the algorithm using a cost-function-based optimisation method.
+The second algorithm is an extension of the often-used artificial potential field.
+For this study, it is assumed that some of the obstacle data (e.g. the positions of static obstacles) are already known at the beginning of the algorithm (e.g. from a map of the enviroment), but other information (e.g. the velocity vectors of moving obstacles) must be measured using sensors.
+The algorithms are tested in simulations and compared in different situations.